About the

 CENTER FOR CIVIC AND PUBLIC POLICY IMPROVEMENT

 The Center for Civic and Public Policy Improvement (CCPPI) is committed to advancing policies that promote human, civic, social, and economic justice.
-CCPPI works to inform citizens about their civic rights and responsibilities, connect diverse communities and disciplines to address pressing challenges, and empower individuals to lead change to create measurable impacts in areas like affordable housing, healthcare, education, safety and criminal Justice.
+CCPPI works to inform citizens about their civic rights and responsibilities, connect diverse communities and disciplines to address pressing challenges, and empower individuals to lead change to create measurable impacts in areas like affordable housing, healthcare, education, safety and criminal justice.

 CHRIST CLINIC